peering-manager/peering-manager/docs/setup/7-scheduled-tasks.md

 the new configuration must be installed.
 The router hostnames must be separated by commas without spaces.

+If the `--tasks` flag is set, it will schedule background tasks for running multiple configuration processes instead of running it as part of the command process.

 If no configuration template is attached to a given router, it will be ignored during the execution of the task.